Sitecore/jss/docs/data/routes/connected-demo/connecting/connecting/en.md

 - To check which version you have, run  `node -v`  in a terminal/console window
 - To download and install Node.js, go to https://nodejs.org

-## Installing the Habitat Fitness Demo App Project
+## Installing the Habitat Fitness Demo App

 ### Step 1: Clone or Download the Habitat Fitness Repo
 You can find the Habitat Fitness demo project here: